jonkohlmeier/jonkohlmeier.com/src/content/blog/evening-routine.md

 ---
-title: "Evening Routine"
+title: 'Evening Routine'
-description: "How I wind down each weekday to reflect, recharge, and prep for the next day."
+description: 'How I wind down each weekday to reflect, recharge, and prep for the next day.'
 pubDate: 2017-01-24
 tags:
   - evening-routine